Boeing to warn 737 MAX operators of a potential instrument failure that could cause the jet to nose-dive

 In particular, with the sensor falsely indicating that the nose is too high, when it isn’t, it causes an automatic system response that “trims” the horizontal tail of the plane to begin putting the plane’s nose down.

 At the same time, it causes an indicator of the minimum speed to tell the pilot that the plane is near a stall, which also causes the pilot’s control column to shake as a warning.
-And the air-speed indicators on both sides of the flight deck disagree.
+And the airspeed indicators on both sides of the flight deck disagree.

 The pilots can use extra force to correct the nose down trim, but the failure condition repeats itself, so that the nose-down push begins again 10 seconds after correcting.